ahsansadman/Project-CarDoor/README.md

 Project Introduction -

 'CARDOOR' is an online car sharing/booking system.
-'CARDOOR' offers you the option to put up you car for rent, and potential customers can rent your car at a fixed upon hourly rate charge
+'CARDOOR' offers you the option to put up you car for rent, and potential customers can rent your car at a fixed upon hourly rate charge.